willtownes/willtownes.github.io/_posts/2014-12-09-path-tutorial.md

 4. We are going to copy the `plink` executable into a folder that is in the system's **PATH** variable.
 There are ways to modify the **PATH** variable such as by altering the file `~/.bash_profile`.
 However, this method just uses the default **PATH** for simplicity.
 Run the following command

     ``cp plink /usr/local/bin/plink``

+    If you get an error about permissions, try this instead (it will ask for your password):

+    ``sudo cp plink /usr/local/bin/plink``

 5. Now close the terminal and a new terminal window in an arbitrary directory.
 Type `plink` and hit enter to see if the computer will run the program as expected.